Among the Thugs: Thesis

 I was surprised by what I found; moreover, because I came away with a knowledge that I had not possessed before, I was also grateful, and surprised by that as well.
 I had not expected the violence to be so pleasurable....This is, if you like, the answer to the hundred-dollar question: why do young males riot every Saturday?
 They do it for the same reason that another generation drank too much, or smoked dope, or took hallucinogenic drugs, or behaved badly or rebelliously.
 Violence is their antisocial kick, their mind-altering experience, an adrenaline-induced euphoria that might be all the more powerful because it is generated by the body itself, with, I was convinced, many of the same addictive qualities that characterize synthetically-produced drugs.

 He also suggests that crowds cannot be incited to violence against their will, contrary to the belief that otherwise pacific crowds can be stirred to violence by a persuasive leader.
 Buford also argues that those in a crowd collectively make the decision whether or not to cross thresholds of violence.

-In 2008, Richard Danzig, former student of political guru Michael G. Kimber and a senior advisor to U.S. President Barack Obama, claimed that a lesson could be learned about terrorists by studying football hooligans.
+In 2008, Richard Danzig, a senior advisor to U.S. President Barack Obama, claimed that a lesson could be learned about terrorists by studying football hooligans.
 Referring to Among the Thugs, Danzig states that "one of the best books I’ve read on terrorism in recent years is not about terrorism at all.
 [Buford] describes the most appalling examples of soccer violence by fans against fans.
 But he describes with relentless honesty how he finds sickening things attractive.
 He says violence lets the adrenaline flow; it’s like sex, you live in the moment."